Undesirable or Unlucky Maid?

 What they discovered when they questioned the neighbours and their servants led Coppin and Lund to ask the doctors at St Thomas’ if Lucy could have inflicted the wounds herself.
 Although the doctors said that this was not possible, the policemen had long experience of the dark side of life in South London, and on the Tuesday following the incident Coppin went to visit Lucy in hospital to ask her about men she had been see chatting to at the garden gate and elsewhere in the neighbourhood.
 Lucy vehemently denied having talked to any men.
 When the dogged Coppin returned two days later, clearly unimpressed by her denials, she tearfully told him the truth.

-On the 3rd of March she was taken from St Thomas’ Hospital to the Lambeth Police Court, where she was charged with attempted suicide.
-(Suicide was only decriminalised in England and Wales in 1961.)
-When she told the sorry tale of how Robert had fooled her, there was sympathy, but also the suggestion that she had actually aided and abetted the gang in the robbery.
+On 3 March she was taken from St Thomas’ Hospital to the Lambeth Police Court, where she was charged with attempted suicide.
+When she told the sorry tale of how Robert had fooled her, there was sympathy but also the suggestion that she had actually aided and abetted the gang in the robbery.
 She was again remanded into custody, despite her objections, while further investigations were carried out.

 The Knotts continued to live in Sutherland Square until John’s death in 1869.
 Sophia then moved back to Mitcham, where her brother’s family lived, and resided in Sutherland Cottage until she died in 1875.
 Both were buried at St Peter and Paul’s church in Mitcham.